FlorianRaichle/FlorianRaichle/content/projects/thesis/index.md

 date: 'November 08, 2021 - May 23, 2022'
 title: Simulation of adsorption on moving particles using the Eulerian-Eulerian
     lattice Boltzmann method
+description: "My master thesis developing an adsorption model for the lattice Boltzmann method."
 resources:
 - src: Ma-FlorianRaichle.pdf
   title: Thesis